IAMXID/did-method-iamx/IAMX_DID_method.md

 ## 4.2.
 Read

 1. The DID network identifier is "mainnet".
-2. A lookup in the Caradno Ledger Database will reveal the DID Document by the DID ID.
+2. A lookup in the Cardano Ledger Database will reveal the DID Document by the DID ID.
-3. IAXM provides a backened which provides a method called `didVerify` which will lookup the DID Document in a copy of the Cradano Ledger on the connected cardano node.
+3. IAMX provides a backend which provides a method called `didVerify` which will look up the DID Document in a copy of the Cardano Ledger on the connected Cardano node.
 4. To make sure the result returned by invoking the `didVerify` function is trustworthy, the client could ask a sufficient number of nodes and compare each node's return value.

 ## 4.3.
 Update